-Fund Directors’ Trophy: Established in 1972 by the directors of the Alumni Fund, the trophy is awarded annually to the class that, in the opinion of the directors, achieved an outstanding performance not acknowledged by any other trophy.
+Fund Directors’ Trophy: Established in 1972 by the directors of the Alumni Fund, the Fund Directors' Trophy is awarded annually to the class or classes that, in the opinion of the directors, achieved an outstanding performance that deserves special recognition.

 Society of Bowdoin Women

 The Society of Bowdoin Women was formed in 1922 to provide “an organization in which those with a common bond of Bowdoin loyalty may, by becoming better acquainted with the College and with each other, work together to serve the College.”

 Today, the Society of Bowdoin Women Advisory Board continues to consult in the administration of four endowment funds.
 The Edith Lansing Koon Sills Lecture and Prize Fund, established in 1961, is used to sponsor cultural, career, and literary speakers, and a yearly prize to an outstanding student in gender, sexuality, and women's studies.
 The Society of Bowdoin Women Foundation, created in 1924, provided resources for the College’s general use.
 With the inception of coeducation at Bowdoin in 1971, the Society decided to restrict the funds to provide annual scholarships to qualified women students and renamed it the Society of Bowdoin Women Scholarship Foundation.
 The Society of Bowdoin Women Athletic Award, established in 1978, recognizes effort, cooperation, and sportsmanship by a senior member of a women’s varsity team.
 The Dorothy Haythorn Collins Award, created in 1985, honors a junior student exemplifying overall excellence and outstanding performance in his or her chosen field of study.